InkPi/searchBar/README.md

 Deployed project for view: http://search-app.surge.sh/

-Project created using React.
+Search Bar using a movies API (Project created using React)

-Search Bar using a movies API
+*Listed Below are defaulted placeholders that I need to delete and add*

 ## Table of Contents